PSY 101 - Introductory Psychology

 PSY 365 - Cognition

-My research engages several topics across both language production and comprehension, but one overall theme drives much of my work: the ability of people using language to flexibly adapt to internal and external limitations.
+One overall theme drives much of my work: the ability of people using language to flexibly adapt to internal and external limitations.
 The different strategies available to people producing and comprehending language reveals a language system that is adaptive to many cognitive, environmental and task constraints.
-It is my desire to explore the link between higher level and lower level aspects of cognition and language processing, and to view language as a process that requires the real-time integration of information.
-How the system can adapt to its environment could answer many unresolved questions of architecture in psycholinguistics.
-To this end, my past and current work has focused on such topics as incrementality in language production, working memory constraints on language comprehension, the influence of situational goals and real-time pressures on language processes, and the use of prospective memory to recover from interruptions.
-This program of research dovetails with many different branches of the cognitive sciences, including linguistics, human factors, and the psychological areas of memory, attention, visual cognition, and executive control.
+I view language as a processing system that requires the real-time integration of information.
+How this system can adapt to its environment could answer many unresolved questions of architecture in psycholinguistics.
+To this end, my past and current work has focused on such topics as the flexibility with which people plan sentences in advance, working memory constraints on language comprehension and production, and the influence of situational goals and real-time pressures on language processes.

 Swets, B., Desmet, T., Hambrick, D. Z., & Ferreira, F. (2007).
 The role of working memory in syntactic ambiguity resolution: A psychometric approach.
 Journal of Experiment Psychology: General, 136, 64-81.